S0urC10ud/xai-fuzzy-regrules/README.md

-  "numerical_defuzzification": ["verylow", "medium", "veryhigh"], // same as above "variance_threshold": 1e-5, // Columns with a variance smaller than this value can be removed, set to 0 to disable "remove_low_variance": false, // Defaults to false, toggles only warn vs. actually remove columns below variance threshold "include_intercept": true, // Determines, whether at absolute 0 the model should be forced to go to 0 or if an intercept can be used to offset it - this parameter cannot be removed from colinearities or the significance-test
+  "numerical_defuzzification": ["verylow", "medium", "veryhigh"], // same as above "variance_threshold": 1e-5, // Columns with a variance smaller than this value can be removed, set to 0 to disable "remove_low_variance": false, // Defaults to false, toggles only warn vs. actually remove columns below variance threshold "include_intercept": true, // Defaults to true; Determines, whether at absolute 0 the model should be forced to go to 0 or if an intercept can be used to offset it - this parameter cannot be removed from colinearities or the significance-test
   "outlier_filtering": {
     "AGE": { // column name
       "method": "VariableBounds",